 I have completed the 17th edition, do I need to complete an apprenticeship?

 Yes you would have to complete our level 3 Apprenticeship.

 How many days a week do I go to College?

 One long day per week, usually a Tuesday.

 Where will the various stages of the apprentice recruitment process be held?

-They will be held across various sites, including Ballymena, Craigavon and Campsie.
-Each stage will be held at a different site, which will be clearly stipulated on your correspondence email.
+They may be held across various sites, including Ballymena, Craigavon and Campsie.
+Each stage may be held at a different site, which will be clearly stipulated on your correspondence email.